meltaierorg/backstageapp/README.md

   <img src="images/msoAuth-2.png" />
 </p>

-After you create the SPN and any neccessary Azure Role Assignment (Contributor Role at Subscription Scope should be fine), export the credentials as Env Vars, use the following keys as below:
+After you create the SPN and any neccessary Azure Role Assignment (Contributor Role at Subscription Scope should be fine), export the credentials as Env Vars, export the following keys as below:
 - AZURE_CLIENT_ID <br />
 - AZURE_CLIENT_SECRET <br />
 - AZURE_TENANT_ID <br />